jkotan/nexdatas.tools/doc/nxsfileinfo.rst

        full_path filters (separated by commas without spaces).
 Default: '*'.
 E.g. '*:NXsample/*' -v VALUES, --values=VALUES
        field names which value should be stored (separated by commas without spaces).
-Default: depends_on -g, --geometry        perform geometry full_path filters, i.e. *:NXtransformations/*,*/depends_on.
+Default: depends_on -g, --geometry        show fields with geometry full_path filters, i.e. *:NXtransformations/*,*/depends_on.
 It works only when -f is not defined
+   -s, --source          show datasource parameters

 Example
 """""""